 10- Train your staff

-Document control training is an important aspect of effective document control.
+Training is an important aspect of effective DC.
 This is especially true for personnel who are tasked with managing documents, such as the company’s key customer service representatives or customer service representatives handling customer complaints.

-When your staff members are trained, they will know how to properly handle the information contained in a document and understand the process for handling documents.
+When your staff members are trained, they will know how to properly handle the information contained in a document and understand the process for handling documents effectively.
 In addition, they will feel confident in their ability to keep documents

 11- Create document retention policies